i10416/terraform-provider-piano/docs/resources/unsafe_custom_field.md

 - `aid` (String) The application ID
 - `data_type` (String) Piano ID custom field type
+  - TEXT: You can prompt the user with a free-form text box.
+This is often ideal for collecting text responses that don't fit neatly within or can't be captured by a list of options.
+Note that capitalization is disregarded when performing operations on text fields.
+The Mine Users search based on a text custom field is limited to 4000 characters.
+  - ISO_DATE: A date field can be used for collecting birthdays or other anniversaries.
+A default date format can be set to display to users.
+  - NUMBER: Number fields are also presented as a free-form text box, but all entries must be integers so mathematical comparisons can be applied.
+  - BOOLEAN: Checkbox fields can be presented if, for instance, you would like to ask a user if they wish to subscribe to your newsletter.
+These are not meant to replace Consent Fields, but can be used for consent purposes if you wish to set consents on custom forms.
+  - SINGLE_SELECT_LIST: You can create a set list of options, of which the user can choose one.
+  - MULTI_SELECT_LIST: You can create a set list of options, of which the user can choose multiple.
 - `editable` (Boolean) Piano ID custom field editability
 - `field_name` (String) Piano ID custom field name, which serves as an identifier for custom field
 - `required_by_default` (Boolean) Piano ID custom field archive status(default: false)